 Actor/Role-condition Action/Description At # 9 Target NFV-MANO The target NFV-MANO functional entity reports back to SMM that functional entity -> SMM the software modification to the source software version has completed (see note 3).
 10 SMM -> Tester SMM invokes the tester with indication of appropriate resources it can use for execution.
 The tester runs all the test suites applicable for the verification of the health and the performance of the target NFV-MANO functional entity and the system as a whole.
 11 Tester -> SMM The tester determines that the software modification of the target NFV-MANO functional entity has been completed successfully.
 Not needed resources are released (see note 3).
 Ends wh en SMM SMM commits the software modification process and releases resources that were used to protect the software modification process and enable software rollback (see note 4).
-NOTE 1: r proceed successfully if adequate resources are available.
-Therefore, to a successfully if adequate resources are available. e decision of initiating the software rollback regardless at which step th ie software rollback flow is entered NOTE 2: of information collection can be performed before entering the software Э ether SMM maintained the information collected during the software modification to be used at the NOTE 3: target NFV-MANO functional entity, e.g. it crashed, returned with an el d, SMM decides whether a retry is appropriate as described in clause 5 5.8, or initiates the fallback procedure NOTE 4: J are rollback are used by SMM to store information necessary to revert t changes of the software modification without service impact through the software rollback such executed operations, state/configuration of removed entities, etc. Once the software modification proce committed, these resources with this information are released making software rollback not pos Instead, if necessary, a software modification process can be initiated where the destination software version is the same as the source software version of the just committed software modification process.
+NOTE 1: proceed successfully if adequate resources are available.
+Therefore, t e decision of initiating the software rollback regardless at which step th е software rollback flow is entere NOTE 2: of information collection can be performed before entering the software ; ether SMM maintained the information collected during the software modification to be used at the NOTE 3: target NFV-MANO functional entity, e.g. it crashed, returned with an er I, SMM decides whether a retry is appropriate as described in clause 5 .8, or initiates the fallback procedure described in clause 5.9.
+NOTE 4: Resources enabling the software rollback are used by SMM to store information necessary to re changes of the software modification without service impact through the software rollback such as log of executed operations, state/configuration of removed entities, etc. Once the software modification process i th this information are released making software rollback not possible.
+Instead, if necessary, a software modification process can be initiated where the destination software version is the same as the source software version of the just committed software modification process.